Our Urban Air Mobility Concept

 Airspace Integration Architecture

-Designed from the urban perspective.
+Designed by Varon Vehicles in conjunction with Civil Aviation Authorities, from the urban perspective.

 Plotted within uncontrolled airspace, not sharing airspace with existing aircraft.
 Comfortable altitudes for regular people.